VA Nexus Letters: Why They Matter for Disability Claims

 Myth: If the VA doesn’t mention your nexus letter in the decision, it doesn’t matter.

 The VA is required to consider all evidence.
 If your nexus letter isn’t addressed, that could be a procedural error and grounds for appeal.
+For example, examiners often overlook strong nexus letters for sleep apnea, but you can still overcome this with clear medical reasoning and properly submitted appeal

 Myth: Symptoms alone are enough for a nexus letter.